AI Outreach Automation

 Template 3: Specialty Trade Outreach (Problem-Solving)

-Use case: Targeting contractors with difficult/specialty scopes others can't handle.
+Use case: Targeting contractors with difficult or specialty scopes that others avoid.

 Subject: {{specialtyService}} for {{city}} commercial projects